df-rw/ob-app/README.md

 # Talking between the frontend and the backend

+## Handling CORS requests

-Requests from the frontend to the backend will be halted due to CORS.
+Requests from the frontend to the backend will be halted due to CORS, as the frontend will be making calls to a backend with different port number.
 Update the server:

 ```diff
 index f776624..93f8bc7 100644